Jean-Claude Van Damme's Pound of Flesh

-Fans have anticipated Pound of Flesh for quite some time.
-Being a lifelong fan myself, of Jean-Claude Van Damme and many others involved in the project, the setup was intriguing for pretty much any genre fan.
-Following plenty of publicity surrounding the film, including JCVD’s appearance on Conan (re-enacting his legendary Kickboxer dance here) the film has finally arrived.
+Jean-Claude Van Damme fans have been anticipating Pound of Flesh for quite some time.
+Being a big fan myself, of JCVD and and many others involved in the project, the setup was intriguing for pretty much any genre fan.
+Following plenty of publicity surrounding the film, including his appearance on Conan (re-enacting his legendary Kickboxer dance here) the film has finally arrived.

 In China to donate a kidney to his dying niece, Deacon (Van Damme), a former black-ops agent, wakes the day before the operation to find he is the latest victim of organ theft.
 Stitched up, Deacon descends from his hotel in search of his stolen kidney and, aided by old friend Kung (Aki Aleong) and brother George (John Ralston), he carves a blood-soaked path through the darkest corners of the city brothels, fight clubs, back-alley black markets, and elite billionaire estates.
 He follows the trail to a band of criminals, stealing and selling organs on the black market, fronted by ex-SAS soldier Drake (Darren Shahlavi).
 With the clock ticking for his niece's survival, he will retrieve the kidney at any cost.